 Engineering a Better Society

-Our video series showcases reflections of some of the most influential figures in the built environment on how engineering contributes to a better society.
+Our video series showcases reflections from some of the most influential figures in the built environment on how we can do more to engineer a better society.
 The short films will deliver a diverse array of thoughts and ideas from throughout our industry, including journalists, architects, designers, developers and of course engineers!

 “We wanted to capture real insight and opinion from some of those committed to improving the places where we live, work and play and the society we live in.
 We’re thrilled by the level of contribution and support we have been receiving in our ongoing commitment to Engineer a Better Society, and look forward to growing this during 2019, our 25th anniversary year, and beyond!”